The CETO project explored the fundamental aspects of the low-pressure CO2 transport value chain.

 Material selection for cargo tank

-For a first use, the selection of IGC-compliant steel grades suitable for low-temperature applications, such as nickel alloys or carbon-manganese steels with a yield strength below 410 MPa, are recommended, despite potential cost increases and possible design limitations related to design pressure, diameter and holding time.
+At the current stage, the selection of IGC-compliant steel grades suitable for low-temperature applications, such as nickel alloys or carbon-manganese steels with a yield strength below 410 MPa, are recommended.
+Alternatively, the suitability of carbon-manganese steel with yield strength in the around 500 MPa could be investigated.

 Results 4 Results 5